michaelrbock/notes/programming-langs/ruby.md

 # Ruby

-`!` at the end of a method means it modifies the variable.
+`!` at the end of a method means it has some side effect or might throw an exception.

 `?` means the method returns a boolean.